tams-cso/roommate-rumble-backend/README.md

 This is the backend for the TAMS Roommate Rumble web application.

+## Dev Setup

+1. Make sure you have python3 installed
+2. run the setup script
+    - run setup.sh if on linux / OS X
+    - run setup.bat on windows
+3. You have a flask python3 environment set up!

+Make sure you use the bins from the /env folder made by the setup script.

+run `source env/bin/activate` on linux / OS X or run `env\Scripts\activate.bat` on windows to automatically use the env bins.

 ## Algorithm

 1. preload all user information (or preload computations if already done)